OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ## Project Goals

-The team goal was to stop online violence against children by deploying an accurate classifier to identify harmful/grooming behaviors in online chats with children.
+The team goal was to stop online violence against children by deploying an accurate classifier to identify harmful/grooming behaviours in online chats with children.

 ![An image of a child looking at their phone, courtesy of Save The Children](images/Deploying-an-Accurate-Classifier-to-Stop-Online-Violence-Against-Children-using-NLP-980x233.png.webp)